tales/sourceoftales/README.md

 As this is relying on manasource technology, which is highly flexible, some things need to be wired.
 The following commands can be run as a script to get a first impression, i.e. the judges of the LPC may use it.
-(Judges, beware: modify the lines 'git checkout lpc2012' to 'git checkout "tagname"')
+(Judges, beware: modify the lines 'git checkout lpc2012' to 'git checkout lpc2012submission')

 If you want to setup a server 'on the internet' you'd need to go through the config files more detailed. (i.e. setting up the correct ip addresses